princeappiah181/Data-Analytics-for-House-Pricing-Dataset/README.md

-# House Sales in King County, USA
+# Final Project: House Sales in King County, USA

 ## **Overview**
-This project is a **predictive analysis of house prices in King County, USA**.
-As a Data Analyst for a **Real Estate Investment Trust**, your task is to determine housing market prices based on various features such as square footage, number of bedrooms, and number of floors.
+This repository contains my **final project for the "Data Analysis with Python" course on Coursera**.
+The project involves analyzing and predicting house prices in **King County, USA**, based on various features such as square footage, number of bedrooms, number of floors, and more.

-The analysis involves **data wrangling, exploratory data analysis, and machine learning models** to predict house prices accurately.
+As a **Data Analyst working for a Real Estate Investment Trust**, the objective is to develop a predictive model to estimate housing market prices using machine learning techniques.

 ## **Table of Contents**
 1. **Instructions**